 Updating of patent documentation search file is performed regularly according to current technical possibilities.

 Storage, including mass storage media

 The basis of the patent fund forms the collection stored on the paper medium (cca 10 millions documents).
 However the majority of the patent documentation is currently received on electronic carriers.
-In 2003 the total number of optical discs collection reached the limit 10.000 and the regular annual accession reached 851 pieces of optical discs with full texts and bibliographic information concerning the patent documents.
+In 2004 the regular annual accession of optical discs reached 923 pieces of optical discs with full texts and bibliographic information concerning the patent documents.

 Documentation from other offices maintained and/or considered part of the available search file

-In 2003, within the frame of mutual exchange, the IPO SR received patent and utility model gazettes from the following states and organizations: AT, AU, BA, BG, BR, CH, CZ, DE, EE, EG, ES, FI, FR, GB, HR, HU, IT, KG, LT, LV, MD, MK, NO, PL, PT, RO, RU, Sl, SM, UA, US, EPO and WIPO.
+In 2004, within the frame of mutual exchange, the IPO SR received patent and utility model gazettes from the following states and organizations: AT, AU, BA, BG, BR, CH, CZ, DE, EE, EG, ES, FI, FR, GB, HR, HU, IT, KG, LT, LV, MD, MK, NO, PL, PT, RO, RU, Sl, SM, UA, US, EPO a WIPO.